Attendance and Holiday in Term Time

 It is important that you and your child/ children develop a positive attitude to school attendance and punctuality so that they do not miss out on the opportunities at school.
 These qualities of reliability are also important in adult life.

-With effect from September 2022 Bishops Itchington Primary School in partnership with Warwickshire Attendance Service (WAS) will be adopting a strict arrangement for the authorisation of absence taken during term time.
+With effect from September 2023 Bishops Itchington Primary School in partnership with Warwickshire Attendance Service (WAS) has adopted a strict arrangement for the authorisation of absence taken during term time.
 Authorisation will only be granted in exceptional circumstances for religious or unique personal reasons by the headteacher on a case by case basis.
 In the absence of leave being granted and absence occurring, consideration will be given by WAS to impose a fine as detailed here –

 We greatly appreciate parental support to reduce the total amount of days lost due to absence.
 We are committed to working in partnership with you to enable your child to reach their academic targets and to support their social development and for this to happen, we need to keep individual attendance as high as possible and we all need to play our part.